Mobile phone throwing: World and national championships

 In 2010, the event was again held together with the Sumo Suit Athletics World Championships in Battersea Park Athletics track.
 Both Jeremy Gallop and Julia Geens successfully defended their titles, with throws of 88.51 m and 32.00 m respectively.
 In the men's event, there was a 1st prize of an Xbox 360 sponsored by BuyMobilePhones.net in an effort to raise awareness about mobile recycling.

 The World event for 2010 was to be held on 21 August 2010 but for unknown reasons (as yet), was canceled.

 On August 24, 2013, the World Mobile Phone Throwing Championships took place in Savonlinna, Finland.
 Over eighty people from six different countries participated in the event that has grown immensely since its conception in 2000.
-The 2013 Champion for the Men's Traditional Division, Riku Haverinen, cast his 220-gram mobile device a staggering 97.7 meters (the length of a full soccer field.)
+The 2013 Champion for the Men's Traditional Division, Riku Haverinen, cast his 220-gram mobile device a staggering 97.7 meters (the length of a full football field.)
 This is five meters short of the World record of 102.68 m set in 2012 by Chris Hughff from Great Britain.
 Coming in second in the Men's Traditional Division was Ikka Aaltonen with 87.88 m, followed by Otto Sammalisto with a valiant effort of 86.09 m.
 These three top performers, all from Finland, represented the host country in the 2013 Championships.
 In the Women's Traditional Division, the champion Asa Lundgren threw her mobile device 40.41 m, impressive as it was only after a few times practicing.
 The Women's Traditional Division was much closer than the Men's, with second place with a score of 39.88 m from Louise Van De Ginste, Belgian winner from earlier in the summer of 2013.
 Van De Ginste was followed by third-place finisher Tanja Pakarinen, who launched a mobile device 36.69 m.
 Again the Finns dominated the competition with two of the top three finishers being from Finland.
 The Freestyle division was won by Erika Vilpponen, with a stellar performance with a circus bike paired with a throw of the mobile device backwards over the shoulder.
 It was a clear victory for Erika according to the panel of judges.
 After this year's championships, new divisions are being looked at for future championships.